ayush12121997/Algorithms-And-Data-Structures-in-JAVA/CP_DS_Algo.md

 - For a move involving a previously changed index to an unchanged index:
     - Let the number at a particular index i be, arr[i] = arr[i] + (arr[j] * value), where the value if index j has also been added.
     - Now, the mod of arr[i] will always be equal to arr[i] itself as the number (arr[j] * value) % value = 0.
-    - Hence, now when arr[i]%value is calculated, the problem then becomes similar to case where an unchanged value is moved to another unchanged value.
+    - Hence, now when arr[i] % value is calculated, the problem then becomes similar to case where an unchanged value is moved to another unchanged value.

 ***Note: Only one time changed/unchanged indexes can be moved to unchanged indexes.
 No movements can be made to already changed indexes.***